 Aha Moments

 We had a lot of discussion around what in their lives caused these women to choose the technology field in the first place.
 For Anna Nelson a professor made a recommendation to take a particular class.
 By her own account, she had never really considered computer science up to that point, but sort of fell in love with it in that course.
 Fell in love are my own words, though.
-I didn’t get a chance to follow-up with her on what exactly about that class was her turning point, but I sort of hope that it was a ‘yeehaw, this is fun’ moment!The Crowd at KCWiT TechTalkBut then what?
+I didn’t get a chance to follow-up with her on what exactly about that class was her turning point, but I sort of hope that it was a ‘yeehaw, this is fun’ moment!But then what?

 The “Yea, but now what” question is one that rages through everyone’s minds.
 Suppose I’ve decided I want to be a frontend developer (a group that I lovingly refer to as Frontendians), but I don’t even know the level of my ignorance let alone know where to begin finding resources to teach myself.
 Hopefully you have a company culture like Lisa Johnson described for us where there are dedicated groups for employees to participate in.
 Westar doesn’t necessarily provide Development 101 courses, but that doesn’t stop these groups from providing support and camaraderie in the office for both men and women.